markusvankempen/ThinkLab1239/labsetup.md

 3. Think2020 is over but you can create this LAB yourself

-You can either still you the preconfigure Cloud Enveioments using/claiming you enviroment via [Claim your LAB ID](https://thinklab1239.mybluemix.net/claimid)
+You can still use the preconfigure Cloud Enviroments using/claiming your enviroment via [Claim your LAB ID](https://thinklab1239.mybluemix.net/claimid) (See LAB Part 1 as well)

 Or you can create your own IBM Cloud Instance/Envrioment using the instructions below